Our new dual modality format saves you money and reduces the stress of studying.

 - Offer sound home advice and a management plan to the owner.

-If you cannot undertake such a routine (competently) or this process is something that you have not performed in 12-24 months, we highly recommend that you either take Stage I or attend the appropriate Refresher workshop to revive your skill-set.
-Attending Stage II workshops without this baseline, is likely to lead to frustration and ineffective learning.
+If you cannot undertake such a routine (competently) or this process is something that you have not performed regularly in the last 12 months, we highly recommend that you either start with Level I or attend the appropriate Day 0 refresher workshop to revive your skill-set.
+Attending Level II courses without this baseline, is likely to lead to frustration and ineffective learning.
 You may also be asked to leave if your weakness is disrupting other students.
 See each course page for more details.

 On each of the 8 module pages, you will see a price.
 Depending on the cost of each course, flexible payments maybe available.
 Students have the option to purchase each module as they go, BUT if you want to attain a Level II Competence Certification, you MUST successfully complete ALL modules in order – as they are designed to lead neatly on from one to another, to ensure that students have a full professional skill set from which to start in animal practice.

 Option 2 – Masterclass Pathway (all 8 Modules) leading to a Certificate of Competence from the ESO/AOI